1988 United States presidential election in New Jersey

 The 1988 United States presidential election in New Jersey took place on November 8, 1988.
 All 50 states and the District of Columbia, were part of the 1988 United States presidential election.
 Voters chose 16 electors to the Electoral College, which selected the president and vice president.
 New Jersey was won by incumbent Republican Vice President George H. W. Bush of Texas, who was running against Democratic Massachusetts Governor Michael Dukakis.
 Bush ran with Indiana Senator Dan Quayle while Dukakis ran with Texas Senator Lloyd Bentsen.

-Bush carried New Jersey with 56.24% of the vote, while Dukakis received 42.60% a 13.64% margin of victory.
-New Jersey weighed in for this election as almost 6% points more Republican than the national average.
+Bush carried New Jersey with 56.24% of the vote, while Dukakis received 42.60%, a 13.64% margin of victory.
+New Jersey weighed in for this election as almost 6 percentage points more Republican than the national average.
 Bush won 18 of New Jersey's 21 counties, with Dukakis only winning the heavily Democratic counties of Mercer, Essex, and Hudson.

 As of the 2024 presidential election, this is the last time that New Jersey would vote Republican in a presidential election, as well as the last time that the Republican nominee has carried the following counties: Burlington, Camden, Middlesex, and Union.
 All of these counties would become reliably Democratic in every election that has followed, as northern suburban voters shifted away from the GOP in the 1990s.
 Gloucester County would not vote Republican again until 2016.
 Atlantic and Cumberland counties would not vote Republican again until 2024.
-Bush won the election in New Jersey with a strong 13.6-point margin.